thacherT1D/webdevstuff/The_Command_Line/Intro_to_the_Command_Line.desc.md

 What happened?
 Which directory are you in?

-In the terminal, the `.` character refers to the __current working directory__ and two dots `..` refers to the current directories __parent__ directory.
+In the terminal, the `.` character refers to the **current working directory** and two dots `..` refers to the current directories **parent** directory.
 What happens if you try this:

 ```
 $ cd /
 $ cd ..
 ```

-The terminal ignores `cd ..` in this case. the root directory is the only directory in your entire filesystem that does not have a parent.
+The terminal ignores `cd ..` in this case. the root directory is the only directory in your entire file system that does not have a parent.

-(`../`) is a __relative paths__ and you can use it anywhere you would use a path.
+(`../`) is a **relative paths** and you can use it anywhere you would use a path.
 What happens if we type:

 ```
 $ ls -l ~/Documents/../